3 Ingredient Keto Ice Cream

 Step Two: When the frozen fruit has been chopped up into pieces, drizzle the heavy cream all over.

-Step Three: Next, sprinkle the stevia in and process until the ice cream mixture smooth.
+Step Three: Next, sprinkle the stevia in and process until the ice cream mixture is smooth.
+Transfer to a bowl and enjoy!

 Variations